Melvynx/Melvynx/README.md

 * [Codeline](https://mlv.sh/codeline)

-My online courses plateform.
+My online courses plateforme.
 I created BeginReact, NextReact and BeginJavaScript.

 * [Chat2Code](https://mlv.sh/chat2code)

-A ChatGPT-like application that creates and generates components directly in the browser.
-Stop wasting time copy-pasting code from ChatGPT to your editor, Chat2Code brings the editor into the chat.
+A ChatGPT like application that create and generate component directly in the browser.
+Stop wasting time copy pasting code from ChatGPT to your editor, Chat2Code bring editor in the chat.

 * [QuizUp](https://mlv.sh/quizup)

-Create a quiz with multiple-choice and open-questions with input.
-The next generation quiz.
+Create a quiz with multiple choice and open questions with input.
+The next generation of quiz.

 * [BulkCorrector](https://mlv.sh/bulkcorrector)